COVID-19 News & Information

 Human coronaviruses are common through the world and commonly cause mild to moderate illness in people worldwide.
 However, the emergence of novel (new) coronaviruses, such as SARS and MERS, have been associated with more severe respiratory illness.
 The same is true of COVID-19.

 RCH is able to provide testing for potential COVID-19 patients.
+Appointments will be scheduled for each patient through the RCH COVID-19 Triage Line.
 A specimen is collected from patients who meet testing criteria and the specimen is sent to a commercial lab for testing.
 Results are not immediate and patients with pending results are advised to self-quarantine until results are known.
 Results will be communicated to the patient by a healthcare professional upon receipt.

 How is novel coronavirus treated?